platipusica/AssetInventoryMSAccess/README.md

 How to run the App in *your* environment?
 ------------

-Open https://cohortstraining.herokuapp.com/builder.html , click on Project/Export.
+Open https://msaccess.herokuapp.com/builder.html , click on Project/Export.
 The downloaded file will be used for below Import.
-This procedure is applicable for any of above Demo Applications.
+This procedure is applicable for any of the above Demo Applications.